grousewood-games/solforge/docs/rules.md

 `Spawn`: Will create a new creature in a randomly chosen empty lane.
 If all lanes are occupied, nothing will happen.

+`Upgrade`: This ability will happen if the creature Replaced another creature.

 `Vengeance`: This ability will happen when the creature dies or is destroyed.

 ### Non-Keyword Abilities